Matcher

 matchOn string[] Yes Fields that must match exactly

 dateWindowDays number No Date tolerance in days (±N).
-Applied to date fields
+Applied to the date field

 fuzzyThreshold number No Text similarity threshold 0–100.
 Applied to the field specified by descriptionKey